jhthorpe/myQC/README.md

 3) Copy 'mybasis' and 'Ftab' (temporary fix) from bin into current directory.
 4) In same directory, create or copy 'input'.
 5) Call calculation with the 'myQC' executable.
-6) Run 'clean' to remove intermediate files
+6) Run 'clean' to remove intermediate files, if desired.

 ====  NOTES and BUGS  ===
 - Current atoms: All 1st and 2nd row elements